sami-chaaban/Tracy/README.md

 1. Click **Load Movie** (or use **Load » Movie**).
 2. Select a single- or multi-channel TIFF movie.
 3. If necessary, enter pixel size and frame interval when prompted.
-4. Pan with the middle‑button drag (or Ctrl/Cmd + drag), zoom with the mouse wheel.
+4. Pan by holding down the middle button (or Ctrl/Cmd) and dragging, zoom with the mouse wheel.
-5. Switch channels by clicking the channel label (shortcut: `1`, `2`, …).
+5. If available, switch channels by clicking the channel label (shortcut: `1`, `2`, …).
 6. Toggle the maximum projection with the button below the movie (shortcut: `m`).
 7. Adjust the contrast using the slider.